recommended

 Poetry Writing Prompts

-The books below focus mainly on prompts and exercises.
 The Daily Poet and Everything is Writable are from Two Sylvia's Press.
 Their website has a lot of great resources.
 Clear Out The Static in Your Attic’s prompts aren’t just for poets, but most are pretty flexible.

 Song Lyric Writing